The Onion/ Wisława Szymborska

 For earaches: Drip onion juice into the ear, mixed with olive oil or almond oil.

 * Onions keep well outside the fridge in a cool, dry place.
-Ventilation is important, so ideally they should be placed in a wicker or plastic basket.
+Ventilation is important.
+Ideally, they should be placed in a wicker or plastic basket.

 * Many people store onions with potatoes, but this is not a great combination (for either vegetable).
 The potatoes contain moisture and emit a gas which expedites onion rotting.

-Alon, Bat Ami, Dror, Yochai and the Chubeza team
+Alon, Bat-Ami, Dror, Yochai, Orin and the entire Chubeza team